impresso/impresso-text-acquisition/docs/importers.rst

   to encode and deliver part of its data.
 - :py:mod:`text_importer.scripts.luximporter`: importer for the Mets/ALTO flavor used by the `Bibliothèque nationale de Luxembourg (BNL)
   <https://bnl.public.lu/>`_ to encode and deliver its newspaper data.
+- :py:mod:`text_importer.scripts.blimporter`: importer for the Mets/ALTO flavor used by the `British Library (BL) <https://www.bl.uk/>`_ to encode and deliver its newspaper data.
 For further details on any of these implementations, please do refer to its documentation:

 .. toctree::